John W. Howe (bishop): Early life and education

-Howe was born on November 4, 1942 in Chicago, Illinois, the son of John Wadsworth Howe and Shirley Anita Hansen.
+Howe was born on November 4, 1942, in Chicago, Illinois, the son of John Wadsworth Howe and Shirley Anita Hanson.
 He studied at the University of Connecticut and graduated with a Bachelor of Arts in 1964.
 On September 1, 1962, he married Karen Louise Elvgren, and together had three children.
 He also graduated with a Master of Divinity from Yale University in 1967. he was awarded a Doctor of Divinity from Berkeley Divinity School in 1989, from Sewanee: The University of the South in 1990 and from Nashotah House in 1991.
+In 2011 he earned his PhD. from the Graduate Theological Foundation.

 Ordained ministry

 Howe was ordained deacon in 1967 and priest in 1968.
-He served as chaplain at Loomis Chaffee School in Windsor, Connecticut from 1967 to 1969 and then as chaplain at Miss Porter's School in Farmington, Connecticut from 1969 till 1972.
-After that, he became associate rector of St Stephen's Church in Sewickley, Pennsylvania, while in 1976 he transferred to Fairfax, Virginia to serve as rector of Truro Church, where he remained till 1989.
+He served as chaplain at Loomis Chaffee School in Windsor, Connecticut, from 1967 to 1969 and then as chaplain at Miss Porter's School in Farmington, Connecticut, from 1969 till 1972.
+After that, he became associate rector of St Stephen's Church in Sewickley, Pennsylvania, while in 1976 he transferred to Fairfax, Virginia, to serve as rector of Truro Church, where he remained till 1989.